tom-foster-wcc/yolo/README.md

     ...
     ```

+    __this advice looks incorrect in execution?__
+    This advice doesn't match the execution of the program.

+    It's worth separating out each bounding box by images in the train,as it doesn't look like additional boxes are taken into account with how it reads the lines.

 2. Make sure you have run `python convert.py -w yolov3.cfg yolov3.weights model_data/yolo_weights.h5`
     The file model_data/yolo_weights.h5 is used to load pretrained weights.